This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Quick: Ready in under an hour from start to finish.
+- Quick: Ready in under an hour.

-- Versatile: Suitable for various baking dishes, from 5×7-inch to 6×6-inch pans or even 10-ounce ramekins.
+- Versatile: Bake in a 5×7-inch pan, 6×6-inch pan, or 10-ounce ramekins.

 Ingredients

-If you have any ingredients leftover from this Texas sheet cake recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small Texas sheet cake recipe, check out our Leftover Ingredients Recipe Finder.

 How To Make A Texas Sheet Cake

-These step-by-step photos and instructions help you visualize how to make a small Texas Sheet Cake.
+These photos and instructions help you visualize how to make a small Texas Sheet Cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Make the cake